 - Interprets or represents multiplicative comparisons using equations - Solves one-step problems with a 2- or 3-digit number.
 Identifies factors for numbers to 100 and the relationships between multiples and factors.
 Identifies a pattern from a given rule.
-Recognizes the relationship of 10 to place value.

-• Identifies a line plot with data of measurements with denominators of 2 or 4.
+Recognizes the relationship of 10 to place value. - Compares decimals to hundredths given a visual model.
+Uses decimal notations for fractions (tenths and hundredths).
+Solves mathematical problems involving the addition and subtraction of simple fractions recognizing that a/b is a multiple of 1 / b. - Identifies a line plot with data of measurements with denominators of 2 or 4.
 Understands concept of angle measurement.
 Identifies points, lines, line segments, rays, angles, perpendicular and parallel lines, lines of symmetry and right triangles.